mchmarny/grunner/README.md

 # grunner

-Private runner for GitHub Actions on GCP
+Self-hosted GitHub Actions runner on GCP using GCE.

 ![](assets/runners.png)

-> If you use this template repo it's recommended that you only use self-hosted runners with a private repo, otherwise potentially dangerous code can be submitted as PR which your runner then would execute.
-Yes, the runners for this template repo have been disabled 😁
+> Use private repo when using this template.
+Forks of a public repository could potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.
+More on self-hosted runner security [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).

 ## setup